antimatterhorn/yggdrasil/docs/source/core_concepts.rst

     myUnits = PhysicalConstants(6.387e6, 5.97e24, 1.0)

-From these units, Nidhoggr will calculate at the time of the constructor new values for all of the universal constants to use in your chosen physics packages.
+From these units, Yggdrasil will calculate at the time of the constructor new values for all of the universal constants to use in your chosen physics packages.

-Nidhoggr also comes with some helper methods for a handful of frequently used unit systems in ``Units.py``, like ``MKS()``, ``CGS()``, and ``SOL()``.
+Yggdrasil also comes with some helper methods for a handful of frequently used unit systems in ``Units.py``, like ``MKS()``, ``CGS()``, and ``SOL()``.
 Simply invoke them with ``myUnits = MKS()`` if you've imported the ``Units`` module.